Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - Stir in a few drops of orange food coloring.
 Add more drops as needed to reach the desired shade of orange.
 Stir in sprinkles.

-- Bake 9-12 minutes.
+- Bake for 9-12 minutes.
 Allow cookies to cool on the cookie sheet for 3 minutes before gently pressing eyeballs into them and transferring to a cooling rack to cool fully.